ricardonovelot/SanPedroEventGuide/README.md

 ### Current Features

-- **Dynamic Event Listings:** Sorts events into categories with details on date, location, and time, leveraging SwiftUI and SwiftData capabilities.
+- **Event Listings:** Sorts events into categories with details on date, location, and time, leveraging SwiftUI and SwiftData capabilities.
-- **Local Venue Insights:** Details on event venues including navigation options and upcoming event schedules.
+- **Local Insights:** Details on event venues including navigation options and upcoming event schedules.

 ### Planned Features

-- **User Preference Customization:** Tailors the "Today's" tab based on users' preferred event categories using SwiftUI's state management features.
+- **User Customization:** Tailors the "Today's" tab based on users' preferred event categories using SwiftUI's state management features.
 - **Integrated Calendar and Notifications:** Future integration with iOS Calendar for tracking events and real-time notifications for event updates.
 - **Club Membership:** Will allow users to subscribe to club memberships.